 HENDY NATURE TRAIL

-We are an active group of volunteers helping to create an exciting new nature trail around the perimeter of the former Cricket ground in Hendy.
+We are an active group of volunteers who have helped to create an exciting new nature trail around the perimeter of the former cricket ground in Hendy.
 The trail takes advantage of our wonderful location on the edge of the Loughour Estuary.
-It will include an all access path, habitat improvement, information boards about local wildlife and bird life as well as bird screens.
+It includes an all access path, habitat improvement, information boards about local wildlife and bird life as well as bird screens.
 The project aims to benefit the whole community and to attract visitors to this important location.

 Llanedi Community Council owns the land and supports the project.
 The Community Council is able to support this project thanks to funding secured from Welsh Government’s Landfill Disposal Tax Community Scheme, administered by WCVA.

 - The site supports 4 different habitats and has a selection of exotic trees from all around the world?